Market-Connections Professional Resume Writing Services

 This was partly due to the pressures of keeping up with daily demands and feeling stressed about making changes.
 Employees often felt trapped between the need to innovate and the fear of being penalized if they took risks that didn’t produce quick gains.

-if you think you’re heading into a rut, there are many ways to recharge your career.
+If you think you’re heading into a rut, there are many ways to recharge your career.
 Try these suggestions for dealing with fear and boredom and achieving more balance in your life.

-Dealing with Fear and Boredom:
+Dealing with Fear and Boredom

 • Focus on strategy.
 Distinguish between leading and managing.
 Think about the purpose and impact of your work as well as how to get it done.
 Look for opportunities to influence and inspire others.